Urgent appointments

 Your appointment

-- face to face at the surgery
+- face to face appointment at the surgery

-- on a video call
+- video call

-- by text or email
+- text or email

 Appointments by phone, video call or by text or email can be more flexible and often means you get help sooner.